toptal/picasso/CONTRIBUTING.md

 ### Creating new components

 Picasso should cover all repetitive and reusable components used at Toptal.
 As we can't fully track every line created by you, you are welcomed to propose any new component which should be part of Picasso and you see that it might be a helpful addition used also by the other people.
 Don't be afraid to raise any question and propose new ideas to us.

+### Showcase examples

+We showcase how to use Picasso components via storybook.
+If you have new case and want to show other users how to use the component, create a new example.

+### Alpha package release

+If you need to test the changes in your project, you can release an alpha package by adding this comment in PR: `@toptal-bot run package:alpha-release`.

 ### Release